emacs-circe/circe/README.md

 ## Connecting to IRC

-To connect to IRC, simply use `M-x circe RET irc.libera.chat RET RET`.
+To connect to IRC, simply use `M-x circe RET Libera Chat RET RET`.
 This will connect you to Libera.
 You can join us on `#emacs-circe` by using `/join #emacs-circe` in the server buffer.